Norway Debate: Churchill winds up for the Government

-Churchill was called to speak at 22:11, the first time in eleven years that he had wound up a debate on behalf of the government.
+Churchill was called to speak at 22:11, the first time in eleven years that he had wound up a debate on behalf of a government.
 Many members believed that it was the most difficult speech of his career because he had to defend a reverse without damaging his own prestige.
 It was widely felt that he achieved it because, as Nicolson described it, he said not one word against Chamberlain's government and yet, by means of his manner and his skill as an orator, he created the impression of being nothing to do with them.

 The first part of Churchill's speech was, as he said it would be, about the Norwegian campaign.
 The second part, concerning the vote of censure which he called a new issue that had been sprung upon the House at five o'clock, he said he would deal with in due course.

 Churchill proceeded to defend the conduct of the Norwegian campaign with some robustness, although there were several omissions such as his insistence that Narvik be blocked off with a minefield.
 He explained that even the successful use of the battleship at Narvik had put her at risk from many hazards.
 Had any come to pass, the operation, now hailed as an example of what should have been done elsewhere, would have been condemned as foolhardy:

 It is easy when you have no responsibility.
-If you dare, and forfeit is exacted, it is murder of our sailors; and if you are prudent, you are craven, cowardly, inept and timid.
+If you dare, and forfeit is exacted, it is murder of our sailors; and if you are prudent, you are craven, cowardly, inept, and timid.

 As for the lack of action at Trondheim, Churchill said it was not because of any perceived danger, but because it was thought unnecessary.
 He reminded the House that the campaign continued in northern Norway, at Narvik in particular but he would not be drawn into giving any predictions about it.
 Instead, he attacked the government's critics by deploring what he called a cataract of unworthy suggestions and actual falsehoods during the last few days: